 Able to sit quietly and complete an activity.
 Children who are too young for this type of classroom will take many activities out, work on them for only a short amount of time without completing anything, and then move on to something else without putting the previous activities away.

-Will allow teachers to show him/her how to use the activities on the shelf.
+Will allow teachers to show them how to use the activities on the shelf.
 A child who is developmentally too young will not be able to wait, watch or take in the process for doing the work.

 Is happy to sit at circle time and listen to stories and engage in activities.
 A child who is too young will not be able to attend to group situations, sit for stories, participate in games, etc.